Amicus Briefs

 Alliance for Hippocratic Medicine v.
 U.S. Food & Drug Administration

 This case involved a challenge by the Alliance for Hippocratic Medicine against the FDA’s approval of the abortion pill.
-At four different stages of the litigation, Ed Whelan filed amicus briefs on behalf of EPPC explaining that the so-called Comstock Act provisions, 18 U.S.C. §§ 1461 and 1462, prohibit sending abortion drugs by U.S. mail or by common carrier and that rebuts the contrived opinion by DOJ’s Office of Legal Counsel on which the FDA relies.
+At five different stages of the litigation, Ed Whelan filed amicus briefs on behalf of EPPC explaining that the so-called Comstock Act provisions, 18 U.S.C. §§ 1461 and 1462, prohibit sending abortion drugs by U.S. mail or by common carrier and that rebuts the contrived opinion by DOJ’s Office of Legal Counsel on which the FDA relies.
+At the Supreme Court merits stage, Rachel N. Morrison and Eric Kniffin filed a brief on behalf of Democrats for Life of America, arguing that the FDA’s actions on mifepristone are part of the Biden administration’s and HHS’s pattern and practice to protect and expand access to abortion drugs in violation of federal and state law.

 Center for Medical Progress v.
 National Abortion Federation